visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 * Default: `false`

 Whether to enable cell elevation.
-Cell elevation scale by count of points in each cell.
 If set to false, all cells will be flat.

 ##### `upperPercentile` (Number, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")